AyokOluwole/credit-risk-classification/README.md

 •   Balanced accuracy:  In the first model, The Balanced Accuracy score of the model is: 0.9520479254722232 that is model was 95% accurate.
 In the second model, The Balanced Accuracy score of the model is: 0.9936781215845847 that is model was 99% accurate.

 Recommendation:
-•    In taking a look at both models, it is best and healthy to go with model 2 and it had a accuracy (99%) with it needed when predicting.
+•    In taking a look at both models, it is best and safe to go with model 2 as it had an accuracy of 99%.